P/2013 R3 (Catalina–PanSTARRS): Fragments

-When P/2013 R3 was discovered, it had already fragmented into two distinct co-moving components, named P/2013 R3-A and P/2013 R3-B. High-resolution observations by the 10-m Keck Telescope at Mauna Kea Observatory and the 10.4-m Gran Telescopio Canarias at La Palma Observatory in October 2013 revealed two more new fragments, named C and D, that had presumably split off from the main component A. Even higher-resolution observations by the Hubble Space Telescope starting in October 2013 revealed that component A was composed of many more smaller fragments, with component C having already split and component B later ejecting small fragments.
+When P/2013 R3 was discovered, it had already fragmented into two distinct co-moving components, named P/2013 R3-A and P/2013 R3-B. High-resolution observations by the 10-m Keck Telescope at Mauna Kea Observatory and the 10.4-m Gran Telescopio Canarias at Roque de los Muchachos Observatory in October 2013 revealed two more new fragments, named C and D, that had presumably split off from the main component A. Even higher-resolution observations by the Hubble Space Telescope starting in October 2013 revealed that component A was composed of many more smaller fragments, with component C having already split and component B later ejecting small fragments.
 Hubble observations continued until February 2014, when P/2013 R3 became unobservable as it entered conjunction with the Sun.

 In total, at least thirteen fragments of P/2013 R3 have been identified.
 These fragments formed episodically over a period of at least 5 months.
 For an assumed geometric albedo of 0.05, the largest fragments, A1, A2, B1, and B2, all have diameters no larger than 400 m.
 It is unknown which of these fragments is the largest in size and mass, as all of them are heavily obscured by the surrounding debris.
 With Hill spheres less than 20 km across, each fragment is separated far enough apart from each other (by several thousands of km) that their gravitational influence on each other is negligible.
 The fragments move at very low speeds of 0.2-0.5 m/s relative to each other, comparable to the gravitational escape speeds of the largest fragments, or less than the walking speed of a human.